ample/netlify-plugin-replace/README.md

 By default, this plugin will look for strings that match the following pattern...

 ```
-${SOME_VALUE}
+${env:SOME_VALUE}
 ```

 ...and will attempt to replace that string with the value of the ENV variable by the same name.
 If the variable doesn't exist, it will not be replaced.

-Following this example, any file in your build's output directory containing the string `${SOME_VALUE}` will have that string replaced with the contents of `process.env.SOME_VALUE` when this plugin runs.
+Following this example, any file in your build's output directory containing the string `${env:SOME_VALUE}` will have that string replaced with the contents of `process.env.SOME_VALUE` when this plugin runs.

 ## Configuration